 But what if you’ve tried, and you just can’t go?
 Dr. Angela notes that everyone's different, and some people are more prone to UTIs than others.
 “Some people don’t pee after sex and are just fine,” she points out.
 “Not everyone gets UTIs as often as others.
 If you happen to be one of these people, good for you.”

-But if you are prone to UTIs, consider drinking water so you won’t be waiting a long time to pee after sex.
+If you are prone to UTIs, consider drinking water so you won’t be waiting a long time to pee after sex.
 But if you don't have to pee immediately, you don't need to try to force yourself.
-“There is no hard dictate that you have to pee after sex, just like there is no hard mandate regarding timing of peeing after sex,” Dr. Angela says.
+“There is no hard dictate that you have to pee after sex, just like there is no hard mandate regarding the timing of peeing after sex,” Dr. Angela says.

 Ultimately, drinking water after sex is a good idea even if you aren’t prone to UTIs, she adds.
 “Sex is a pretty physical activity,” she says.
 “Hydration and remaining hydrated is important.”
 So have a glass of water.
 And when it comes to peeing post-sex, remember Dr. Angela’s words: “You don’t have anything to lose; only gain, which in this instance, is decreased risk of a UTI.”